Hull City

 Division.
 They recovered and climbed back to Division 2, finishing in

-sixth place in 1986 but then they have slipped down the leagues
+sixth place in 1986 but then they slipped down the leagues

 once again, alternating with some regularity between the lowest two divisions.